DEVICE PRODUCT DEVELOPMENT

 Proof-of-Concept (PoC) Builds

-The goal of PoC is to build and test enough variants of high-risk interfaces that the team can downselect to one design concept for each.
-A good heuristic is Assuming that the concepts selected are no more than three major iterations from a mass-production design.
+The goal here is to build and test enough variants of high-risk interfaces that you can pick one design concept for each.
+A good rule of thumb: the concepts you pick should be no more than three major iterations from mass production.

 Inputs